ibadetazemi/SQL-Project/README.md

 And how you used the data to answer those questions: I had used the data to answer these questions by analysing the data and interpreting the data)

 ## Challenges
-(Some challenges that I had experienced include: Inconsistent data that creates confusion, incorrect data, value entered in the wrong field, Errors in domain format and missing values.)
+(Some challenges that I had experienced include: Missing values, Inconsistent data that creates confusion, incorrect data, value entered in the wrong field, Errors in domain format and missing values.)

 ## Future Goals
 (What would you do if you had more time?)